Extracting Dual Analytic Geometries of Linear Transformations to Achieve Efficient Computation: Questionnaire Factorization and Fast Transform

-We then apply either the butterfly algorithm or eGHWT to the reordered matrix to obtain a compressed representation.
-For the butterfly algorithm, the compression is performed via ID maintaining a precision of given \( \varepsilon \).
-For eGHWT, compression is achieved by retaining the largest transform coefficients such that the total approximation error remains below a user-defined threshold \( \varepsilon \).
-In this work, we measure the approximation error using the Frobenius norm \( \|\cdot\|_F \), as detailed in the following procedure.
-The complete compression process is summarized in Algorithm~\ref{alg:compression}.
+Based on the previous sections, our \texttt{QFFT} framework begins by constructing hierarchical partition trees on the rows and columns of the input matrix using \texttt{Questionnaire} as Algorithm~\ref{alg:questionnaire}.
+Based on the final dual affinities \( W_{\mathcal{T}_X} \) and \( W_{\mathcal{T}_Y} \), these trees are then reordered using the data-driven space-filling curve procedure described in Algorithm~\ref{alg:affinity_ordering}, which aligns the matrix structure with the intrinsic geometry of the data.
+We then apply either the \texttt{Butterfly}, utilizing skeletonization built from row and column partition trees, or the \texttt{eGHWT} to the reordered matrix to obtain a compressed representation.
+For the \texttt{\texttt{Butterfly}} algorithm, the compression is performed via \texttt{ID} maintaining a precision of given \( \varepsilon \).
+For \texttt{eGHWT}, compression is achieved by retaining the largest transform coefficients such that the total approximation error remains below a user-defined threshold \( \varepsilon \).
+In this work, we measure the approximation error using the Frobenius norm \( \|\cdot\|_F \) and $\ell_2$ norm \( \|\cdot\|_{\ell_2} \), as detailed in the following procedure.
+The complete process is summarized in Algorithm~\ref{alg:compression}.